Code of Professional Practice

 5. Meetings

-The following section describes the meeting schedule and forms used to record and file meeting information.
-The academic staff meets regularly throughout the year at various levels to discuss teaching, assessment, quality activities and strategies.
-Meeting agendas are set and shared prior to meetings, and meeting minutes are taken by a pre-designated note-taker.
+The academic staff meets regularly throughout the year at various levels to discuss teaching, assessment, quality activities, and strategies.
+Meeting agendas are set and shared before meetings, and a pre-designated note-taker takes meeting minutes.
 The meeting minutes and a summary report are compiled and filed in the electronic system for future reference.
-The regular meetings as well as the meeting agendas ensure that sufficient time is provided for the staff to discuss and carry out their duties.
+The regular meetings, as well as the meeting agendas, ensure that sufficient time is provided for the staff to discuss and carry out their duties.
+The meetings held, and the steps taken to record and archive these meetings are outlined below.

 5.1 Meeting Types